Skip to main content

 The inactivity timeout for balancer requests to servers is the amount of time that the current connection is considered "alive" even if no data is being transferred.

-To specify the inactivity timeout, use the annotation:
+To specify the inactivity timeout, add an annotation to the Gateway object manifest:

 loadbalancer.openstack.org/timeout-member-data: "<value>"